MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 - **fixed-effect analysis (FFX)**: a single model best describes all subjects
 - **random-effect analysis (RFX)**: models are treated as random effects that could differ between subjects, with an unknown population distribution (described in terms of model frequencies/proportions).

 We first recall how to perform an FFX analysis.
 We then expose how to perform a RFX analysis.
-Finally, we address the problem of between group or condition model comparisons.
-The key idea is to quantify the evidence for a difference in model labels or frequencies across groups or conditions.
+Finally, we address the problem of between-groups and between-conditions model comparisons.
+The key idea here is to quantify the evidence for a difference in model labels or frequencies across groups or conditions.

 ## FFX-BMS

 In brief, FFX-BMS assumes that the same model generated the data of all subjects.
-NB: subjects might still differ with each other through different model parameters.
+NB: Subjects might still differ with each other through different model parameters.
 The corresponding FFX generative model is depicted in the following graph:
 ![]({{ site.baseurl }}/images/wiki/bms/ffxbms1.jpg)
-where `m` is the group's label (it assigns the group to a given model) and `y` are (subject-dependent) experimentally measured datasets.
+where $$m$$ is the group's label (it assigns the group to a given model) and $$y$$ are (within-subject) experimentally measured datasets.

 Under FFX assumptions, the posterior probability of a given model is expressed as:

 $$ p(m\mid y_1,\dots,y_n )\propto p(y_1,\dots,y_n\mid m)p(m)= p(y_1\mid m)\dots p(y_n\mid m)p(m) $$

-Thus, FFX-BMS simply proceeds as a subject-level BMS, having summed the model log-evidences over subjects.
+**Thus, FFX-BMS simply proceeds as a subject-level BMS, having summed the model log-evidences over subjects**.

 FFX-BMS is valid whenever one may safely assume that the group of subjects is homogeneous.

 ## RFX-BMS

 In RFX-BMS, models are treated as random effects that could differ between subjects and have a fixed (unknown) distribution in the population.
 Critically, the relevant statistical quantity is the frequency with which any model prevails in the population.
-This random effects BMS procedure complements fixed effects procedures that assume subjects are sampled from a homogenous population with one (unknown) model.
 The corresponding RFX generative model is depicted in the following graph:

 ![]({{ site.baseurl }}/images/wiki/bms/rfxbms1.jpg)

-where `r` is the population frequency profile, `m` is the subject's label (it assigns each subject to a given model) and `y` are (subject-dependent) experimentally measured datasets.
+where $$r$$ is the population frequency profile, $$m$$ is the subject-specific model label (it assigns each subject to a given model) and $$y$$ are (within-subject) experimentally measured datasets.

-The above RFX generative model can be inverted using a VB scheme, as follows:
+in VBA, the above RFX generative model can be inverted as follows:

 ```matlab
 [posterior,out] = VBA_groupBMC(L) ;